|Want to know more about the payment-threshold policy? Look here!|

 It’s official.
 You’re getting paid.
 Check for the Manufacturing Invoice in your inbox.
 You can also check the ‘Order Status’ column in your Sales History.
 Each confirmed sale will say ‘To Be Paid’ or ‘Paid’.

 The official pay cycle begins every 15th of the month.
 You are paid for every shipped sale you made once your earnings reach the payment threshold of $20.

 If your sale has not shipped by the 15th, your sales carry over into next month’s earnings.
 You can double-check the sale’s Ship Date in your Sales History under the Ship Date column and your earnings in the Artist Payment Dashboard.

-Orders that have been cancelled before shipment, do not get paid out at all.
+Please note: Orders that have been cancelled before shipment, do not get paid out at all.
 Also, there is not an option to be paid earlier than the regular pay cycle at this time.

 |As of August 2016 we no longer offer checks as a payment method.|